Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: 10 minutes
 You raise a radius 6 *(9m)* sphere spherical barrier of opaque ice centered on a point you can see within 12 *(18m)*, where it appears suspended and stationary in space, requiring no support.
-If the barrier cuts through a creature’s space when it appears, the creature within its area is pushed to a side of the wall of the creature’s choice.
+If the barrier cuts through a creature's space when it appears, the creature within its area is pushed to a side of the wall of the creature's choice.
-The barrier can be damaged and destroyed (AC 10, 100 Hit Points, vulnerability to Fire damage), and whenever a creature deals 25 or more damage to the barrier in a turn it may open a breach large enough for a Medium creature to squeeze through at a point in the attack’s reach or range.
+The barrier can be damaged and destroyed (AC 10, 100 Hit Points, vulnerability to Fire damage), and whenever a creature deals 25 or more damage to the barrier in a turn it may open a breach large enough for a Medium creature to squeeze through at a point in the attack's reach or range.
 If the barrier has 50 Hit Points or fewer, a Large creature may squeeze through any hole opened in it.
-**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, the barrier’s Hit Points increase by 10 for each slot level above 5.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, the barrier's Hit Points increase by 10 for each slot level above 5.
 - **Classes**: Druid, Ranger
 *(Source: CS)*